Marc Frons: Dow Jones and AOL Time Warner

-Frons worked at Dow Jones & Company from 2003 until 2006 as vice president and chief technology officer for its Consumer Media Group, responsible for online product development and applications.
+Frons worked at Dow Jones & Company from 2003 until 2006 as vice president and chief technology officer for its Consumer Media Group.
 Before that, he worked at AOL Time Warner from January 2002 to June 2003, first as vice president and general manager of AOL Personal Finance and then as consulting editor for CNN Money.

 NYTimes.com

+From July 2006 to March 2012, Frons served as the chief technology officer of the New York Times.
+Since 2006, he has overseen technology and product development at NYTimes.com while continuing to be involved in broader digital strategy initiatives at the company.
+Before he joined The Times, Frons was the chief technology officer for The Wall Street Journal Online and other Dow Jones consumer Web sites.

 Frons was an integral part of the launch of Times Extra an alternative view of the home page featuring news headlines with links from third-party sources.
 Times Extra aggregates headlines from other news organizations and blogs across the Web, and matches the most relevant of those sources with lead articles on the NYTimes.com home page.

-He helped to develop an innovative social and algorithmic recommendation framework that serves up recommended stories based upon the kinds of articles visitors have read, in hopes of "a more passive personalization...that exposes users to content they mat not have seen otherwise."

 After completing the more personalized, engagement-oriented user experience, Frons oversaw the transition of adopting the paywall, and prefers to take an unbiased view on the matter.
-"Paywall or no paywall, our job, and the job of other news organizations, is to provide relevant news and information for our readers.
-To me, no matter what the model, the more people who read and are engaged with your website or your digital products, the better.
-So the recommendation engine just fits into our overall strategy of increasing user engagement.”

 Family and personal life

-Frons lives in Wainscott, New York, and New York City with his wife, psychotherapist Merry Frons, and his dog, a vizsla named Jasper.
+Frons lives in Wainscott, New York, with his wife, psychotherapist Merry Frons.
 He has two grown daughters working in the internet and social media field and is a cousin of Brian Frons, former president of ABC Daytime.